Real People Stories – Janna (66)

 Medical miracle

-After the operation and chemotherapy, she decided not to have any more HPV tests.
-“It made me none the wiser, and the HPV trained test doctor also thought there was no medical added value.”
+After the operation and chemotherapy, she decided not to have any more HPV Type tests.
+“It made me none the wiser, and the trained doctor also thought there was no medical added value.”
 She turned out to be a medical miracle; the cancer stayed away for three years and, after a series of chemotherapy, stayed away again longer than expected.
 Cato didn’t know what to do.
 Continue with the plans she always had?
 Maybe she was someone who survived.
 “I stopped working as a CA125 test general practitioner and started training to become a psychiatrist in September 2015.”

 Tumor in vagina

-The HPV training was short-lived.
+The training was short-lived.
 In December, her wife, Martine, felt a lump in Cato’s vagina during sex.
 It was a solitary tumour that was removed.
 The operation did not go smoothly and resulted in a fistula and a stoma.
 A year later, the tumour is back in the top of the vagina.
 Another year to go is the forecast.
 She has now passed the year.
 For the past few weeks, her tests revealed that her CA125 health is deteriorating rapidly.
 “I have a disabled parking card but can no longer drive a car.
 Moreover, I am in a wheelchair because I have difficulty walking due to a pinched sciatic nerve.”

 Not much time left